-I am pleased to share Dundee & Angus College's Mainstreaming Equality Outcomes Progress Report 2023, which follows on from both the report published in 2021 and previous reports mapping our progress in supporting and delivering equality for our students and staff.
-The purpose of this report is to update on progress made towards our strategic equality outcomes.
+I am pleased to share Dundee & Angus College's Mainstreaming Equality Outcomes Progress Report 2025, which builds upon the reports published in 2023 and previous years, mapping our ongoing progress in supporting and delivering equality for our students and staff.
+This report marks 10 years since the publication of our first report as a merged college and outlines the progress we have made to mainstream inclusion and deliver equality of outcomes for our students and staff.

-The last few years have certainly highlighted the inequalities that exist within our society.
-The pandemic and its long-term impacts, the cost-of-living crisis and ongoing conflicts have greatly affected students and staff.
-Research by the Scottish Government identified that before the pandemic hit, there was already an inequality crisis across many factors, including the key equality protected characteristics as well as in terms of income, wealth, living standards, labour market participation, health, education and life chances.
-Emerging evidence suggests that Covid-19 has exacerbated many of these pre-existing inequalities and exposed the vulnerability of some population groups to even more adverse shocks.
-The crisis has also drawn out more harshly the effect of deprivation as a focus for multiple inequalities and poor outcomes.
-Against this background, the determination to support inclusion and enhance equality within the College community is paramount.
+The past few years have underscored the deep-rooted inequalities within our society.
+The pandemic and its long-term impacts, the cost-of-living crisis, and ongoing global conflicts have significantly affected our students and staff.
+Research by the Scottish Government identified that even before the pandemic, there was an existing inequality crisis across various factors, including key equality protected characteristics, income, wealth, living standards, labour market participation, health, education, and life chances.

+Evidence suggests that Covid-19 has exacerbated many of these pre-existing inequalities and exposed the vulnerability of certain population groups to even more adverse impact.
+The crisis has also highlighted the harsh effects of deprivation as a focal point for multiple inequalities and poorer outcomes.
+Against this backdrop, our determination to support inclusion and enhance equality within the College community remains unwavering.

-D&A College continues to strive to be truly inclusive, with an environment and culture where equality is actively promoted, and diversity is welcomed.
+D&A College continues to strive to be truly inclusive, fostering an environment and culture where equality is actively promoted, and diversity is embraced.
 We are committed to equal opportunities in all aspects of College life, and in the experiences and practices of our College community.
-This is reflected in this report, something we hope will be an accessible and coherent reference document for our students, staff and stakeholders.
+This commitment is reflected in this report, which we hope will serve as an accessible and coherent reference document for our students, staff, and stakeholders.

-As an employer, D&A College is committed to advancing equality of opportunity, fostering good relations and eliminating unlawful discrimination.
-We are committed to having a work environment where all employees are treated as individuals and with dignity and respect.
+As an employer, D&A College is committed to the Fair Work principles and is dedicated to advancing equality of opportunity, fostering good relations, and eliminating unlawful discrimination.
+We are committed to maintaining a work environment where all employees are treated as individuals with dignity and respect.

-As a place of learning, we're also committed to advancing equality of opportunity, fostering good relations and eliminating unlawful discrimination.
+As a place of learning, we are equally committed to advancing equality of opportunity, fostering good relations, and eliminating unlawful discrimination.

-Our students can help tackle economic and social challenges in our local communities and we therefore continue to embed equality and diversity within our curriculum, raising awareness both formally and informally.
-This progress update is a demonstration of our commitment to a diverse, inclusive, respectful and supportive learning environment.
+Our students play a crucial role in addressing economic and social challenges in our local communities.
+Therefore, we continue to embed equality and diversity within our curriculum, raising awareness both formally and informally.
+This progress update demonstrates our commitment to a diverse, inclusive, respectful, and supportive learning environment.

-We are proud of the work that we do, though we always believe we can, should and must continue to ensure everyone feels respected and welcome.
+We are proud of the work we do, though we always believe we can, should, and must continue to ensure everyone feels respected and welcome.